leaflabs/libmaple/docs/source/language.rst

 C++ for Maple
 --------------

-If you haven't programmed in C++, or if you just need to jog your memory, you may want to check out our :ref:`C++ for Maple Index<cpp>`.
-It covers programming ideas and C++ that will definitely come in handy.
+If you haven't programmed in C++, or if you just need to jog your memory, you may want to check out our :ref:`Language Index
+<language-index>`.
+It provides some introductory coverage of
+programming ideas and C++.

 .. _arduino_c_for_c_hackers: